 Prescription drug abuse is a serious and growing problem in the United States.
-The 2016 National Study on Drug Use and Health reported that an estimated 28.6 million Americans age 12 and over used illicit drugs during the month prior to the study.
-That means roughly 1 in 10 people struggle with some level of substance use, including addiction to prescription drugs.1
+The 2016 National Study on Drug Use and Health reported that an estimated 28.6 million Americans age 12 and overused illicit drugs during the month prior to the study.
+That means roughly one in 10 people struggle with some level of substance use, including addiction to prescription drugs.1

 When a person takes a prescription drug for a nonmedical reason, it can quickly lead to addiction and the need for drug treatment.
-In fact, 25 percent of people who misused prescription drugs by age 13 ended up with an addiction at some point in their life.2
+In fact, 33% of those who misused in high school ended up with an addiction at some point in their life.2

 Let’s take a closer look at the current prescription drug epidemic in the United States: